 Fillers may be considered when volume loss creates:

 The key is restraint.
-A structural approach uses the smallest amount needed to improve balance.
+A structural approach uses the smallest amount needed to improve balance, and the FDA stresses that fillers carry real risks and should be placed by a qualified provider.
 It respects the natural architecture of the face.

 Overdone outcomes usually come from a mismatch between the product and the problem or from treating one feature in isolation.
-Common causes include using too much product in one session, placing filler in the wrong layer, or chasing a trend that does not fit the patient’s facial proportions.
+The most common drivers are using too much product in one session, placing filler in the wrong layer, and chasing a trend that does not fit the patient's facial proportions.

 How a Conservative Plan Is Built

 A good plan is not a menu.
-It’s a set of decisions that match your face, your tolerance for change, and your day-to-day demands.
+It is a set of decisions that match your face, your tolerance for change, and your day-to-day demands.

 Facial Mapping and Goal Setting